Skip to content

 • ; adds new columns derived from pulling the contents of the current column which match the regex within capture groups.
 The new columns are named using the capture group index, or if named capture groups are used, the capture group names.
 This command uses the options.default_sample_size (default:100) rows around the cursor as sample rows.

-• * followed by regex/substring replaces the text which matches the capture groups in regex with the contents of substring. substring may include backreferences (\1 etc).
+• * followed by regex and then Tab followed by the replacement replaces the text matching the regex with the contents of replacement. replacement may include backreferences to capture groups in the regex (\1 etc).

 The * command can be used to do content transformations of cells.
 The g* variant transforms in-place, instead of creating a new column.